RCRamsey/ky_jail_phone_rates/README.md

 - Population of county incarcerated by county in jail (updated weekly and pulled most recent May 2021) https://corrections.ky.gov/About/researchandstats/Pages/weeklyjail.aspx

 *Description*
-math=(pop of prison + pop of jail / county pop)*100
+math=(pop of jail / county pop)*100
 Map demonstrating the percentage of the county population counted as being incarcerated as of look up date.
-Regardless of how forms are filled out, census assigns incarcerated people to the address of the prison.
+Regardless of how forms are filled out, census assigns incarcerated people to the address of the jail.
 Demonstrates how much of a county is subject to these phone rates.
 Data can be found *data/2019_pop_est_county_ky.csv* & *data/incarc_pop_cnty_may_2021_sum.csv*